KDE/documentation-develop-kde-org/content/docs/features/cursor/_index.md

 mkdir cursors
 ```

-The purporse of the `cursors` folder is to hold all the cursors files and the symlinks necessary for it to work.
+The purpose of the `cursors` folder is to hold all the cursors files and the symlinks necessary for it to work.
-Don't worry about the symlinks now, we will teach you how to create then at the next step.
+Don't worry about the symlinks now, we will teach you how to create them at the next step.

 Now that you have your folders ready, move all the cursors that you have created before at [Step 04](#using-xcursorgen) to
 the `cursors` folder.
 In this tutorial, you should have created at least one cursor named `default`, using the `xcursorgen` command.

 ## Step 06 - Creating the symlinks {#creating-the-symlinks}
 ---

-When you hover your mouse over certain elements or perform certain actions on your desktop, you cursor state changes.
+When you hover your mouse over certain elements or perform certain actions on your desktop, your cursor state changes.
 For instance, hovering over a text field will show a text cursor, and hovering over a link typically shows a hand cursor.

 To make our custom cursors match the cursor states available to the system, we need to create cursor files for each